Liber Eliensis

 The Liber Eliensis (Note: Sometimes Historia Eliensis or Book of Ely) is a 12th-century English chronicle and history, written in Latin.
 Composed in three books, it was written at Ely Abbey on the island of Ely in the fenlands of eastern Cambridgeshire.
 Ely Abbey became the cathedral of a newly formed bishopric in 1109.
 Traditionally, the author of the anonymous work has been given as Richard or Thomas, two monks at Ely, one of whom, Richard, has been identified with an official of the monastery, but some historians hold that neither Richard nor Thomas was the author.

 The Liber covers the period from the founding of the abbey in 673 until the middle of the 12th century, building on earlier historical works.
 It incorporates documents and stories of saints' lives.
 The work typifies a type of local history produced during the latter part of the 12th century.
 Similar books were written at other English monasteries.
 The longest of the contemporary local histories, the Liber chronicles the devastation that the Anarchy caused during the reign of King Stephen.
 It also documents the career of Nigel, the Bishop of Ely from 1133 to 1169, and his disputes with King Stephen.
 Other themes include the miracles worked by the monastery's patron saint, Æthelthryth, and gifts of land to Ely.

 Two complete manuscripts survive, complemented by partial manuscripts.
 The Latin text was published in 1962, and an English translation followed in 2005.
 Extracts had appeared in print earlier.

-The Liber Eliensis provides an important history of the region and period it covers, and particularly for the abbey and bishopric of Ely.
+The Liber Eliensis provides an important history of the region and period it covers, particularly for the abbey and bishopric of Ely.